Updated research page coming soon!

-Second, I aim to address cognitive control across levels of analysis by connecting behavioral and brain data from various cognitive neuroscience methods with theory-driven computational models that are rooted in neurobiological mechanisms.
-To this end, my research combines a variety of techniques (fMRI, EEG, TMS) with a range of modeling approaches (e.g. reinforcement learning, drift diffusion models, forward-encoding models, mathematical models of working memory) to test hypotheses about the computational and neural mechanisms underlying cognition.
+Second, I aim to address cognitive control across levels of analysis by connecting behavioral and brain data with theory-driven computational models that are rooted in neurobiological mechanisms.
+To this end, my research combines a variety of cognitive neuroscience techniques (fMRI, EEG, TMS) with a range of modeling approaches (e.g. reinforcement learning, drift diffusion models, forward-encoding models, mathematical models of working memory) to test hypotheses about the computational and neural mechanisms underlying cognition.

 Cognitive Control and Working Memory (with Mark D'Esposito at UC Berkeley)